bmende/BendeChess/README.md

 My chess engine for fun!!!!

-uses the uci protocol. not done yet. build using ant.
-The shell file is to wrap the jar and make the program easier to execute for the gui I am using
+Uses the uci protocol.
+Not done yet.
+Build using ant.
+The shell file is to wrap the jar and make the program easier to execute for the gui I am using.

+Feel free to fork this repository and send me pull requests for improvements!